femiaiyeku/AnsiblePlaybookDockerPythonApp/README.md

-Run Ansible Playbook in Docker - Python A
+# Run Ansible Playbook in Docker - Anagram Python App

-This is an extremely simple Docker example to help introduce you to managing Docker containers via Ansible.
+This is a Docker exercise to introduce you to managing Docker containers via Ansible.

-CentOS 7 Ansible  Image

-Build Status Docker Automated build

 CentOS 7 Docker container for Ansible playbook

-Tags
+# Tags
 python3: Latest stable version of Ansible, but on Python 3.8.x.

-How to Build
+# How to Build
-If you need to build the image on your own locally, do the following:
+If you need to build the image on your own localohost

+# How to Use

 Install Docker.
-cd into this directory.
-Run docker build -t centos7-ansible .

-How to Use
-Install Docker.
-Pull this image from Docker Hub: docker pull centos7-ansible:latest
+  Run
 $ ansible-playbook -i hosts main.yml
-After a minute or so, Ansible will have built and run a container, built from the included Dockerfile.
+ Ansible will have been built and run a container, built from the included Dockerfile.

-About the Author
+# About the Author
 This project was created by Olufemi Aiyeku